 - RG ST 165.
 Vedic Traditions of India

 - RG ST 200B.
-Proseminar in the History and Theory of Religion
+Proseminar in the History and Theory of Religion: Analytical Categories in the Study of Religion

 - RG ST 200C.
-Proseminar in the History and Theory of Religion
+Proseminar in the History and Theory of Religion: Phenomenology and History of Religions

 - RG ST 206.
 Seminar in South Asian Religious Studies: Hindu Cosmogonies